 “Lietuvos Atgaja” is a creative camp for children and youth.
-It originated in 1993 as a place where children of Lithuanian diaspora could learn about the country of their ancestors, about its customs and culture, also to improve their language skills and become aware of their identity.
+It originated in 1993 as a place where the children of Lithuanian diaspora could learn more about the country of their ancestors, about its customs and culture, also to improve their language skills and become aware of their identity.
 Today the camp is open to all children.

-The camp is managed by student-age volunteers who are adult enough to take care of children, but young enough to make a deep connection with the campers.
+During the summer there are at least nine different “Lietuvos Atgaja” camp shifts.
+Each shift is managed by student-age volunteers who are adult enough to take care of children, but young enough to make a deep connection with the campers.
 By working together both the volunteers and the children find unique and creative ways of self-expression.
-Each shift has its administration which consists of the main manager, his assistant, a musician, an artist and a medic.
+Each shift has its administration which consists of the head counsellor, his assistant, a musician, an artist and a medic.

 Mythology, history, culture, literature, arts, theatre and many other themes unveil themselves during the summer.
 Within a ten days period campers are exploring different aspects of each topic.
 The children and the counsellors create the essence of each shift by bringing their own backgrounds and working together.